 1 | Horseshoe whipsnake |

-Horseshoe whipsnakes are common partly because they have a very flexible diet.
-This consists of 45% mammals, 28% reptiles, 17% birds, and 10% amphibians, according to one study.
+Horseshoe whipsnakes are common partly because they have a highly flexible diet.
+This consists of 45% mammals, 28% reptiles, 17% birds, and 10% amphibians according to a 2004 study.
 Specific prey include Iberian wall lizards, house sparrows, black rats and wood mice.
 Horseshoe whipsnakes are also willing to scavenge rotting carcasses, and for some reason, they always swallow their prey head first.

-Horseshoe whipsnakes aren’t fussy about their habitats, but prefer open areas like Mediterranean shrub, crop fields and rocky grassland.
-They usually avoid dense forests.
-Their closest living relative is the Algerian whipsnake, over the Mediterranean in North Africa.
-The two are estimated to have diverged 4-7 million years ago.
+Horseshoe whipsnakes aren’t fussy about their habitats, but gravitate towards open areas such as Mediterranean shrubland, crop fields and rocky grassland.
+They usually avoid the densest, darkest forests.
+Their closest living relative is the Algerian whipsnake (Hemorrhois algirus) found in North Africa, from which they’re estimated to have diverged 4-7 million years ago.

 2 | Lataste’s viper |

-Lataste’s viper is Spain’s main viper, and the only dangerous species in central and southern Spain.
-It belongs to the true viper (Vipera) family like the UK’s adder, and is recognisable by its rocky grey scales and an upturned nose like a horn.
+The Lataste’s viper is Spain’s main viper, and the only seriously dangerous snake species in central and southern Spain.
+It belongs to the Vipera genus of true vipers like the UK’s adder, and is recognisable by its rocky grey scales and upturned nose like a rhino’s horn.

-This is a small viper at 30-60cm, and a record of just 73cm.
-Lataste’s vipers inhabit the southern two thirds of Spain, skipping the northern coast and Pyrenees.
-Crazy beliefs surround Lataste’s vipers, such as a mournful song they produce from the bushes, or that they stalk villagers for miles and miles.
+This is a small viper, at a maximum of 73cm, and an average of 30-60cm.
+Lataste’s vipers inhabit the southern two thirds of Spain (plus Portugal), skipping the northern coast and Pyrenees foothills.
+Crazy beliefs surround the Lataste’s viper, such as a mournful song they supposedly produce from the bushes, to lure curious people into their deadly trap.
+Tales abound of them stalking terrified villagers for miles and miles.
+Are these true?
+Probably not, but we don’t know everything about the snake kingdom.

 3 | Viperine water snake |

-A member of the harmless Natrix family, also containing grass snakes.
-This is a water snake which gets its name from mimicking vipers with its colours, hoping to gain a survival advantage.
-Viperine water snakes (Natrix maura) even mock lunge like a viper, and can modify their head to make it triangular.
+A member of the harmless Natrix genus, also containing grass snakes.
+This is a semi-aquatic snake which gets its name from mimicking vipers with its beige-black colours, in order to gain a survival advantage.
+Viperine water snakes (Natrix maura) even perform mock lunges like a viper, and can transform their skull shape on command to make it more triangular.

 This species is no threat to a sun-seeking holidaymaker.
 The viperine watersnake will rarely bite even if picked up and cradled in the palm of your hand.
-Natrix maura reaches 85cm, and inhabits the whole of Spain, plus Portugal, southern France and Italy (and North Africa).
+Natrix maura reaches a maximum of 92.9cm, and inhabits the whole of Spain, plus Portugal, southern France and Italy (and North Africa).

 4 | Ladder snake |

-This Spanish snake likes to invade burrows, weaving through dark soil networks, in order to eat sleeping mammals.
-Ladder snakes can swallow several small mammals at once, ambushing them while they think they’re safe.
-Their single favourite species is the Meiditerrean pine vole, making up 24.6% of its calories.
+This Spanish constrictor loves to invade burrows, weaving stealthily through dark tunnel networks, in order to feed on sleeping mammals.
+Ladder snakes can swallow several small mammals at once, ambushing them in their underground nest chambers where they think they’re safe.
+Their single favourite species is the Mediterranean pine vole, making up 24.6% of its calories.

 They also have their own nemesis: the short-toed eagle.
 This snake-eating bird is particularly common in Spain, and the ladder snake is their favourite species to eat (exactly why is a mystery).
-To escape, ladder snakes stash themselves in hollows in olive trees.
-These trees are often uprooted and shipped to Ibiza for ornamental purposes, which means that the ladder snake is now an invasive species.
+To escape, ladder snakes stash themselves in hollows in the trunks of olive trees.
+These trees are often uprooted and shipped overseas for ornamental purposes, meaning that the ladder snake is now an invasive species on Ibiza and Formentera.

 5 | Montpellier snake |

-The largest snake in Spain, reaching a maximum of 2.4 metres.
-This is a very common snake which is always zooming around the countryside, moving hundreds of metres per day.
-Montpellier snakes are mildly venomous, but no threat to humans, as their mouths are too small to bite, unless you poke your finger deliberately into its mouth.
+The official longest snake in Spain, reaching a confirmed maximum of 216.2cm, although there’s rumours of even longer ones out there.
+This is a very common snake in Spain, which is always zooming around the countryside, travelling hundreds of metres in the average day.
+Montpellier snakes have a neurotoxic venom, but are no threat to humans, as their mouths are too small to bite, unless you deliberately poke your finger into them.
 Its venom causes paralysis, blurred vision, and breathing difficulties, and can paralyse a wall lizard in 50 seconds.

-According to one study montpellier snakes eat 51.2% reptiles, 35.3% mammals, and 13.5% birds.
+According to one study, montpellier snakes eat 51.2% reptiles, 35.3% mammals, and 13.5% birds.
 They’re a very flexible eater, and they often invade crop fields in search of rodents.
 Montpellier snakes also pop up in towns, parks, garbage dumps – there’s few limits on this adventurous Spanish serpent.
-They inhabit Spain, Portugal, plus Morocco, where they’re a staple of snake charming.
+They inhabit Spain, Portugal, plus Morocco, where they’re a staple of traditional snake charming ceremonies.

-Montpellier snakes are a rare snake to shine their scales.
-They secrete a wax rich in long chain fatty acids, and steadily rub it into every centimetre of their body using their nose.
-This might be to prevent moisture loss in the hot midday Spanish sun (as this is a day-faring snake).
+Montpellier snakes are a rare snake to shine their own scales.
+They secrete a waxy rich in long chain fatty acids, and steadily rub it into every centimeter of their body using their nose.
+The reasons are unknown, but it might be to prevent moisture loss in the hot midday Spanish sun (as this is a day-faring snake).

 6 | False smooth snake |

-False smooth snakes get 50% of their calories from one reptile, the Iberian worm lzard.
-They’re extremely slow, and can take 70 minutes to disable and swallow one reptile.
-Iberian wall lizards are another top prey.
+False smooth snakes get 50% of their calories from a single reptile, the Iberian worm lizard.
+They’re extremely slow hunters, and can take 70 minutes to disable and swallow one reptile.
+Iberian wall lizards are another of their favourite prey.

-To recognise this Spanish snake, look at the neck: false smooth snakes always have an unbroken black neck collar, whether their body is olive or cream.
-This snake maxes out at 60cm, and is believed to have reached Spain very recently, only in the last 10,000 years.
-It has a tiny genetic divergence with the North African populations, of just 0.1%.
+To recognise this Spanish snake, simply look at the neck: false smooth snakes always have an unbroken black neck collar, whether their body is olive or cream-coloured.
+This snake maxes out at 59.8cm, and is believed to have reached Spain very recently, only in the last 10,000 years.
+Those in Spain have a genetic divergence with the North African populations of just 0.1%.

 7 | Red-eyed grass snake |

 The Spanish version of the harmless grass snake found all over Europe.
-Until 2016, this was merely a subspecies: Natrix natrix astreptophora.
+Until 2016, the Spanish populations were merely a subspecies: Natrix natrix astreptopphora.
 Then scientists discovered differences large enough that it was clearly independent.
 It had unique ruby-shaped eyes, fewer belly scales, and a subtly different skull shape.

 What’s more, the red-eyed grass snake overlapped with the main species in extreme southern France, yet the two never interbred.
-The two had no interest in each other, proving that they were independent genetically, diverging millions of years ago.
-Ruby-eyed grass snakes reach 120cm and inhabit the whole of Spain.
-They mainly eat frogs, and are surprisingly good swimmers.
+The two grass snakes had no interest in each other, proving that they were independent genetically, diverging millions of years ago.
+Ruby-eyed grass snakes reach a record of 119.0cm, and inhabit the whole of Spain.
+They mainly eat frogs, and are surprisingly skillful swimmers.
 If picked up, they never bite, cowering in their coils instead.

-This Spanish grass snake also likes drier habitats compared to the main European one.
-Though harmless, one of their tricks is rearing up and spreading their neck like a cobra, to convince predators that it’s severely venomous.
-This is thought to have copied a European cobra which is now extinct.
-Migratory birds from Africa still carry the fear of cobras, and when they dock in Spain temporarily, this grass snake has the power to scare them off.
+This Spanish grass snake also likes drier habitats compared to the main European version.
+Though harmless, one of their tricks is rearing up and flaring their neck like a cobra, to convince predators that it’s severely venomous.
+This is thought to be a copy of a European cobra which is now extinct.
+Migratory birds from Africa still carry the fear of cobras, and when they dock in Spain, this grass snake retains the power to scare them off.

 8 | Baskian viper |

-Lataste’s viper inhabits the southern three quarters of Spain, but the Baskian viper (Vipera seoanoi) inhabits the north and northwest.
-This species has noticeably more complex patterns, like an ornate rug in a mansion, while Lataste’s vipers have a sloppy zigzag.
-They tend to be olive as well, rather than stony grey.
+Lataste’s viper inhabits the southern three quarters of Spain, but the Baskian viper (Vipera seoanoi) is firmly in control of the north and northwest.
+This species has noticeably more complex patterns than its cousin, like an ornate rug in a mansion, while Lataste’s vipers have a single large, sloppy zigzag down their spine.
+Baskian vipers tend to be olive as well, rather than stony grey.
 This is one of the mildest true vipers in Europe.

-Compared to Lataste’s viper, Baskian vipers are found less in rock fields.
+Compared to Lataste’s viper, Baskian vipers are less commonly found in rock fields.
 They prefer thickets on the borders of forests, thickets near agricultural areas, and grassy meadows.
 Baskian vipers are especially common in the Cantabrian mountains, where they can be very abundant in certain spots.
-Baskian vipers reach altitudes of 1900 metres in the Cantabrian mountains, and get 85-90% of their calories from mammals.
+Baskian vipers reach altitudes of 1900 metres in the Cantabrian mountains, and acquire 85-90% of their calories from mammals.

-Spain has two subspecies of this snake: Vipera seoanei seoanei and V. s. cantabrica.
-There’s a few more statistics floating around, as one survey analysed Spain from 1946 to 1948, and found 5.3 deaths from snakebite per death yearly.
-A WHO report from 1998 found that 0.6%-1.8% of snakebite victims in Spain die, while the worst month for snake bite in Spain is apparently June.
+Here’s a few more random snakebite statistics for you.
+One survey analysed Spain from 1946 to 1948, and found 5.3 deaths from snakebite per death yearly.
+A WHO report from 1998 found that 0.6%-1.8% of snakebite victims in Spain die, while the worst month for snakebites in Spain is apparently June.

 9 | Asp viper |

-The third and final viper in Spain, controlling the northeast.
-This is mainly a French viper, but spills southwards over the Spanish border.
-This is the main viper of the Spanish Pyrenees, and it has the strongest venom of Spain’s three vipers.
+The third and final viper in Spain.
+The asp viper (Vipera aspis) is mainly a French species, but spills over the southern border to occupy a small area of land in Spain’s northeast.
+This is the main viper of the Spanish Pyrenees and foothills, and has the strongest venom of Spain’s three vipers.

-Asp vipers measure 40-80cm, and are another mammal lover, particularly enjoying the common European vole.
+Asp vipers average at 40-80cm, and are another mammal loving-viper, especially enjoying the common European vole.
 Over 90% of their prey is mammals.
-Instead of complex patterns or blotches, asp vipers have numerous dark, slashing bands down their spine.
+Instead of complex patterns or blotches, the asp viper has numerous dark, slashing bands down their spine.

 10 | Southern smooth snake |

 This harmless species is found in every region of Spain.
-Southern smooth snakes live in woodlands and shrubland and prey on lizards.
-They rarely climb trees, sticking to the ground where they can trust their instincts.
+Southern smooth snakes (Coronella girondica) live in woodlands and shrubland, and prey mainly on lizards.
+They climb trees very rarely, preferring to stick to the ground where they’re most comfortable.

-Southern smooth snakes generally avoid human-inhabited areas, but might appear on the garden tiles of a village home.
-Southern smooth snakes reach a maximum of 62cm.
+Southern smooth snakes generally avoid human-inhabited areas, but might appear on the patio tiles of a village back garden.
 Although nowhere close to endangered (“least concern” from IUCN), they’re under threat in certain localities from habitat destruction.
-If the whole of Spain became a giant city, then the false smooth snake would disappear, while the montpellier snake might survive.
+If the whole of Spain became a giant city, then the false smooth snake would disappear, while the montpellier snake might well survive.